Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   A transition may send a message at any point during execution, but the recipient account will not receive the message until after the transition has completed.
-Similarly, a transition may emit events at any point during execution, but the event will not be visible on the blockchain before the transition has completed.
+   A transition may send a message at any point during execution (including during the execution of the procedures it invokes), but the recipient account will not receive the message until after the transition has completed.
+Similarly, a transition may emit events at any point during execution (including during the execution of the procedures it invokes), but the event will not be visible on the blockchain before the transition has completed.

 Primitive Data Types & Operations